shieldgenerator7/DnD-Stories/Agranari/SpeciesList.md

 Poisoner – Some spiders secrete toxic venom.
 They extract it from themselves so other spiders or species can use it for their own means.
 This is a major trade good for the spiders.

 Warner – Some tunnels are dangerous.
 Warners write caution signs on the walls to tell other spiders what is safe and what is not safe.

+Drell Hunter Gatherer – Hunt prey and find food under the snow in the mountainous wilderness.